vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 Currently, we have two official summarizers available to our users.
 Growth users have `vectara-summary-ext-v1.2.0` (GPT 3.5), while Scale users have access to `vectara-summary-ext-v1.3.0` (GPT 4.0).

-## Experimental Summarizers
+## Beta Summarizers

-We also have two new experimental beta summarizers available only for Scale users:
+We also have two new beta summarizers available only for Scale users:

 * `vectara-experimental-summary-ext-2023-10-23-small` (GPT 3.5)